Rensing-Lab/TAPscan-v4-website/README.md

    - create an admin account
    - **Note:** only one account can be made, so make sure to remember your credentials!

-4. Now there is an "Admin" section at the top of the page
+4. Now there is an "Admin" section on the Data page (`http://0.0.0.0:8000/data`)
    - Here you can view (and edit) existing data
-   - Or upload additional data files under *Admin -> Data Upload*
+   - Or upload additional data files under *Data Upload*

 5. Put the per-species fasta files in `_data/fasta/`.
 These should be named like `LETTERCODE.fa`.
    The fasta files used in the TAPscan v4 website can be found in our [Rensing-Lab/Genome-Zoo GitHub repo](https://github.com/Rensing-Lab/Genome-Zoo).